About Us

 Our Five-Point Programmatic Thrust

-Every chapter's programming is guided by five core pillars:
+Every chapter’s programming is guided by five core pillars that help children grow, lead, serve, and build meaningful connections.

 Through service projects, Jack and Jill of America creates meaningful opportunities for children to grow and develop.
-By engaging in lobbying, educational programming, dissemination of materials, and community or charitable events, Jack and Jill advances public awareness and promotes the interests of children—including child development, quality of life, child care, and the protection of children's rights.
+By engaging in lobbying, educational programming, dissemination of materials, and community or charitable events, Jack and Jill advances public awareness and promotes the interests of children.

 Together, these efforts ensure Jack and Jill fosters leadership, builds strong communities, and uplifts generations.